-After the student has accumulated a total of 10 tardies to school during the school year, a letter will be sent to the parent confirming the dates.
-For students who accumulate 15 tardies to school during the school year, a letter will be sent to the parent requiring a doctor's excuse for all future tardies.
-All tardies after this communication for which doctor's excuses are not submitted will be classified as unexcused and academic credit may be reduced for the time missed because of these tardies.
+After the student has accumulated a total of 10 tardies to school during the school year, a letter will be sent to the parent/ guardian confirming the dates.
+For students who accumulate 15 tardies to school during the school year, a letter will be sent to the parent/guardian requiring a doctor's excuse for all future tardies.
+All tardies after this communication for which doctor's excuses are not submitted will be classified as unexcused.